Why Is it Difficult to Put a Cat on a Diet and Is There a Better Way?

 Puzzle feeders work by preventing cats from chowing down on a ton of dry food in a short period of time.
 Some cats (just like dogs) eat so much dry food so fast that they may throw it back up.
 Otherwise they just gobble down way more than they should have at once.
 Like we already discussed, cats are built to eat small meals many times per day.
 A puzzle feeder helps them do that by slowing them down.
 That is why puzzle feeders are called “slow” feeders.
 They force the cat to solve a puzzle in order to get the food.
 In the case of the puzzle feeder I recommend, it is not difficult, just time consuming.
 The food is right there where they can see it and smell it, they just need to reach their paw in to scoop the food out.
 This sounds simple and it is, but some cats take a while to figure this out while others figure it out instantly.

 This puzzle feeder is very large and is in fact sold as a dog feeder.
 I use this one since I have 4 cats and I want it to hold enough food I don’t have to fill it every day.
-If you only have one cat you could get one of the smaller options by the same brand.
+If you only have one cat you could get one of the smaller options or a different design by the same brand.

 This bowl is my choice since the design is not too complex and it doesn’t make a huge mess on the floor.
 When the food is filled up the cats can simply eat normally out of the bowl.
 If I don’t fill it up or after enough gets eaten, then they have to use their paws to pull a piece out at a time (depending on the size of your cat they may be able to eat out of it directly but they will have to go slowly even when the food is at the bottom).
 My polydactile kitty might have a harder time reaching her large paws in to scoop out food but she is tiny so her little muzzle fits anyway and she can work the pieces out without using her paws.